UltraEval/AudioEvals/docs/how add a dataset.md

      f_name:  # the file name
      ref_col:  # the reference column name in file
     ```

-after registry model, you can eval your dataset with --dataset $name, enjoy 😘
+after registry dataset, you can eval your dataset with --dataset $name, enjoy 😘